alvarowolfx/personal-site/content/articles/2023/2023-12-29-overengineering-my-gaming-journey-intro/index.md

 * Some games are always on my list: Legend of Zelda, Castlevania, Megaman, Pokemon, Metal Gear Solid, Metroid and others
 * I have a lot of good memories of the Nintendo DS and PSP, although PS1 and SNES are still the top retro platforms in my playthroughs.
 For the next year, I want to spend more time on PSP and play classics like Patapon, Metal Gear and the GTA series.
 * I still need to give more chances to PS2 and Gamecube.
 I had a PS2 as a teenager and have fond memories of it, but back in the day I never played Gamecube, so I need to explore more the library for it.
-> About PS2 and PSP, I want to replay all GTA games again and try to play GTA V (which I never gave a chance to it)
+> About PS2 and PSP, I want to replay all GTA games again and try to play GTA V (which after all this time I never gave a chance to it)

 ---